$\pi^0\rightarrow 2\gamma$ decay under strong magnetic fields in the NJL model

-Our calculations indicate that the $\pi^0\to \gamma\gamma$ decay width gets strongly reduced with the external field, a fact that can be more easily understood by analyzing the process in the chiral limit.
-At leading order in $m_{\pi^0}$, we find that the result for the full width reduces to a simple expression, which turns out to be just an extension to finite magnetic field of the well-known $B = 0$ result that follows from the anomalous gauged Wess-Zumino-Witten action.
-That expression linearly relates $\Gamma_{\pi^0\gamma\gamma}^{\rm ch}$ with the cube of the pion mass and the inverse of the squared pion decay constant, $(f_{\pi^0}^{\,\rm ch})^{-2}$, see Eq.~\eqref{chlimit}.
-Since $m_{\pi^0}$ decreases while $f_{\pi^0}^{\,\rm ch}$ increases with $B$, the joint effect implies a strong suppression of $\Gamma_{\pi^0\gamma\gamma}^{\rm ch}$ with the external field.
+Our calculations indicate that the $\pi^0\to \gamma\gamma$ decay width gets strongly reduced with the external field, a fact that can be more easily understood by considering the current quark mass expansion.
+At leading order in $m_{\pi^0}$, we find that the result for the full width reduces to a simple expression, which turns out to be just a direct extension of the well-known $B = 0$ result that follows from the anomalous gauged Wess-Zumino-Witten action to a finite magnetic field.
+That expression linearly relates $\Gamma_{\pi^0\gamma\gamma}^\sm[\rm LO]$ with the cube of the pion mass and the inverse of the squared pion decay constant, $(f_{\pi^0}^{\,\rm ch})^{-2}$, see Eq.~\eqref{chlimit}.
+Since $m_{\pi^0}$ decreases while $f_{\pi^0}^{\,\rm ch}$ increases with $B$, the joint effect implies a strong suppression of $\Gamma_{\pi^0\gamma\gamma}^\sm[\rm LO]$ with the external field.
 Our analysis also shows that the effects of both the behavior of $m_{\pi^0}$ and $f_{\pi^0}^{\,\rm ch}$ with $B$ contribute significantly to the width reduction.
-Moreover, it is seen that this qualitative analysis can be extrapolated away from the chiral limit: from our numerical results, it is found that the calculation of $\Gamma_{\pi^0\gamma\gamma}$ in the chiral limit is actually a good approximation to the full calculation, the differences lying below 4\% for values of $eB$ up to 1~GeV$^2$.
+Moreover, it is seen that this qualitative analysis can be extrapolated away from the chiral limit: from our numerical results, it is found that the calculation of $\Gamma_{\pi^0\gamma\gamma}$ at the lowest order in the chiral expansion is actually a good approximation to the full calculation, with the differences lying below 4\% for values of $eB$ up to 1~GeV$^2$.
 The full analysis is found to be basically independent of the model parametrization, within phenomenologically acceptable parameter ranges.
 Regarding the use of a $B$-dependent four-quark coupling, we observe that magnetic effects on $m_{\pi^0}$ and $f_{\pi^0}$ are more pronounced when considering $G(B)$ with respect to the case of constant $G$.
 This leads to an even stronger suppression of the $\pi^0\to\gamma\gamma$ width.